-Adult age in every single culture in human history has been at the time of puberty.
-Every religion and culture have ritual entries into adulthood at around age 13-14.
+Adult age in many cultures in human history has been at the time of puberty.
+Many religions and cultures have ritual entries into adulthood at around age 13-14.
 Adolescence itself was entirely the invention of the Industrial Revolution where entry into the workforce was delayed by longer mandatory schooling in order to keep the younger workers requiring less pay from competing with the older workers in a factory, all while medical science led to longer lives.

 Cognitive Psychologist pioneer Jean Piaget defines the age around 12 as when we acquire “formal operational thinking” – the most mature and abstract thinking stage of development.
 Formal operational thinking is the most advanced level attainable and it continues through adulthood.
 There is no further state of maturity in thinking that one can acquire other than formal operations, attained during puberty.